Best homeschool math curriculum for struggling students

 Melanie, received her PhD in math from Virginia Tech University, she explains more about the benefits of Math U See.

-She continues to point out the simplicity in the layout of the pages which is helpful for kids who struggle with visual discrimination.
+She also points out the clutter-free layout of the pages which is helpful for kids who struggle with visual discrimination.

 The books and worksheets are plain–not tons of pictures or stories to distract.
 There is a video included so that my children don’t have to have mom or dad teach it.
 And there are manipulatives to see what is going on.

-Melanie Fulton, Math-loving mama who homeschools her 4 children and often employs the aid of chicken, dairy goat, cat, and dog math tutors.
-There are math problems EVERYWHERE. (www.themathprofs.com)
+Melanie Fulton, Math-loving mama who homeschools her 4 children and often employs the aid of chicken, dairy goat, cat, and dog math tutors. (www.themathprofs.com)

 The Love Just Keeps Pouring Out: Math U See for Struggling Students